The Ringy Blog

 What is an Integrated CRM?

-Ideally, the CRM that you use would provide excellent integration support.
-When we take a look at Ringy, for example, many features are already built into the CRM that makes it a perfect fit for insurance, call centers, and more.
-Out-of-the-box integrations with financial and lead generation software that your company likely already uses add to the functionality of the CRM by reducing the need to switch between applications.
-Plus, depending on the software, data can be automatically updated from Ringy to the software, from the software to Ringy, or both.
+The CRM you choose should provide strong integration support out of the box.
+Ringy, for example, has many features already built into the platform: a power dialer, SMS and email automation, call recording, and local presence dialing.
+These make it a natural fit for insurance agents, call centers, and sales teams across industries.
+Out-of-the-box integrations with financial and lead generation software add even more functionality by reducing the need to switch between applications.
+Depending on the software, data can sync automatically from Ringy to the connected tool, from the tool to Ringy, or both.

 Why is it important for a CRM to Support Integrations?